DataBiosphere/data-explorer-indexers/elasticsearch/README.md

   - One GCE VM for each data node
   - One Kubernetes Pod for each data VM

+The nodes are created on a Kubernetes cluster on a private cluster, meaning the nodes have reserved IP addresses only.
+This is useful so large clusters do not run quota issues for external IP addresses.

 The intent of this configuration is to simplify management of deployments.

 ## Tools